-Grind garlic down with a grinder or garlic press and add into a small mixing bowl.
+Grate garlic and ginger with a grater and add into a small mixing bowl.

-Combine soy sauce, Swerve, Japanese sake, sesame oil, optional togarashi into a small mixing bowl and mix well.
+Combine Soy Sauce, Swerve/Monkfruit, Japanese sake, Sesame Oil, optional Togarashi into a small mixing bowl and mix well.

 Cut chicken into small bite-size pieces, about 1/2 x 1/2 inch and place into a ziplock bag (or a mixing bowl).

 Pour sauce into the ziplock bag and marinate for 1 hour minimum (up to 2 hours) in the refrigerator.

 Pour Unflavored Pork Rinds into a food processor and pulse until ground into very fine crumbs.
 You can also use your hands to crush the pork rinds if you don’t have a food processor.
 Note – Skip this step if you are using Pork Panko.